Surtsey: Eruption at the surface

 At 07:15 UTC on 14 November 1963, the cook of Ísleifur II, a trawler sailing these same waters, spotted a rising column of dark smoke southwest of the boat.
 The captain thought it might have been a boat on fire, and ordered his crew to investigate.
 Instead, they encountered explosive eruptions giving off black columns of ash, indicating that a volcanic eruption had begun to breach the surface of the sea.
-By 11:00 the same day, the eruption column had reached several kilometres in height.
+By 11:00 the same day, the eruption column had reached several metres in height.
 At first the eruptions took place at three separate vents along a northeast by southwest trending fissure, but by the afternoon the separate eruption columns had merged into one along the erupting fissure.
 Over the next week, explosions were continuous, and after just a few days the new island, formed mainly of scoria, measured over 500 m in length and had reached a height of 45 m.

 As the eruptions continued, they became concentrated at one vent along the fissure and began to build the island into a more circular shape.
 By 24 November, the island measured about 900 by 650 m.
 The violent explosions caused by the meeting of lava and sea water meant that the island consisted of a loose pile of volcanic rock (scoria), which was eroded rapidly by North Atlantic storms during the winter.
 However, eruptions more than kept pace with wave erosion, and by February 1964, the island had a maximum diameter of over 1300 m.

 The explosive phreatomagmatic eruptions caused by the easy access of water to the erupting vents threw rocks up to a kilometre (0.6 mi) away from the island, and sent ash clouds as high as 10 km up into the atmosphere.
 The loose pile of unconsolidated tephra would quickly have been washed away had the supply of fresh magma dwindled, and large clouds of dust were often seen blowing away from the island during this stage of the eruption.

-The new island was named after the fire jötunn Surtur from Norse mythology (Surts is the genitive case of Surtur, plus -ey, island).
+The new island was named after the fire jötunn Surtur from Norse mythology (Surts is the genitive case of Surtur, plus -ey, island) by the Icelandic Naming Committee.
 Three French journalists representing the magazine Paris Match notably landed there on 6 December 1963, staying for about 15 minutes before violent explosions encouraged them to leave.
 The journalists jokingly claimed French sovereignty over the island, but Iceland quickly asserted that the new island belonged to it.